pschatzmann/arduino-posix-fs/Readme.md

 Then you can register the files with their corresponding name and size: Here is an [example sketch](examples/in-memory-fs/in-memory-fs.ino) that registers some files.
 You can read the files with the regualr C or C++ APIs: see [this example](examples/in-memory-read/memory-read.ino).

-### Using SD Files

-To set up the Posix API you will define a global FileSystemSD object.
-Then you just need to set up the SD as always: Here is [an example](examples/sd/sd.ino).

 ### Logging